This page is a plain-English overview for families. It’s not legal advice.

 They generally can’t require

-(Local practice varies.
-If you feel pressure, it’s worth checking the exact wording of requests and guidance.)
+Local practice varies.
+If you feel pressure, it’s worth checking the exact wording of requests and the legal basis being relied on.

 Practical tip: Keep communication calm and factual.
-You don’t need to “prove” your family’s choices, just show that your child is receiving a suitable education.
+You don’t need to “prove” your family’s choices: the key issue is whether your child is receiving a suitable education.

 If the local authority is not satisfied